jengquan/jengquan/README.md

 </p>

-### 👨🏻‍💻 &nbsp;About Me
+## About Me

-🎓 &nbsp;A recent Computer Science graduate from Monash University Malaysia, specialized in Data Science.\
+- A recent **Computer Science** graduate from Monash University Malaysia, specialized in **Data Science**.
-✍️ &nbsp;Throughout my time in university, I have gained practical experiences in data analysis, machine learning and statistical modelling through projects using programming tools such as SQL, Python and R.\
+- Throughout my time in university, I have gained practical experiences in **data analysis**, machine learning and statistical modelling through projects using programming tools such as **SQL, Python and R**.
-💡  &nbsp;I enjoy working with numbers to solve problems and taking up new challenges in this field.\
+- Enjoy **working with numbers** to solve problems and taking up new challenges in this field.
-🌱&nbsp; I believe keeping an open mind is crucial for us to develop and grow as an individual throughout our journey.
+- Strongly believes in keeping an **open mind** throughout our lives in order for us to develop and grow as an individual.

-Ultimately, it is really exciting to see how data science can be applied to various industries and improves the lives of others across the world due to its capabilities :)
+- Ultimately, it is really exciting to see how data science can be applied to various industries and improves the lives of others across the world due to its capabilities :)

 ## Tech stack   <img src = "https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width = 32px>